spollard/josh-works.github.io/_drafts/mocks_stubs_exceptions_ruby.md

 end
 ```

 Now, lets say I've got this third party service.
-Since I'm testing this all locally, I've put it in the same file as my `Connection` class:
+Since I'm testing this all locally, and I want to square away mocking and stubbing anyway, I'm getting real fancy and I'm putting this in the same file as my `Connection` class:

 ```ruby
 class Connection